timkphd/examples/slurm/2020/README.md

 ```
-You can get copies of the script without comments by running the command:
+You can get copies of the scripts without comments by running the command:
 for script in `ls *sh` ; do
     out=`echo $script | sed s/.sh$/.slurm/`
     echo $out